 Tradition and Scripture: From the Bible and Church Writings Are traditions on equal par with scripture?
 Many believe that is what Peter, John, and Paul taught.
 But did they?

-Some Similarities and Differences Between the Eastern Orthodox Church and the Genuine Church of God Both groups claim to be the original church, but both groups have differing ways to claim it.
+Some Similarities and Differences Between the Eastern Orthodox Church and the Continuing Church of God Both groups claim to be the original church, but both groups have differing ways to claim it.
 Both groups have some amazing similarities and some major differences.
 Do you know what they are?

 Back to early Christianity page Back to COGwriter home page